dsagal/pynbox/README.md

 The output it produces is in the `./build/` directory.
 It also prepares `./build/root/` to serve as the filesystem root for the sandbox.
-A separate short script `./build/run` helps run binaries in the sandbox, with `./build/run python` running the Python interpreter in the sandbox.
+A script `./build/run` helps run binaries in the sandbox, with `./build/run python` running the Python interpreter in the sandbox.

 Notes